AGRI 325 Sustainable Agriculture and Food Security in Guatemala is taught in odd-numbered summers. The course will next be offered in summer 2025.

 • For non-McGill students only: include a legible copy of your academic transcript, with your application documents.

-• A maximum of 24 participants will be chosen after the application deadline.
+• A maximum of 24 participants will be chosen.

 • Once students are given an offer to participate, they will be asked to register for the course and a non-refundable 500$ deposit will be charged upon registration.
-The balance of the fee will be due mid-March 2023.
+The balance of the fee will be due by the end of February 2025.

 As Arts students, if you are considering taking this course, you should note that this course is considered outside Arts and of Science.
 There is a Faculty of Arts restriction on how many courses you are allowed to take outside of Arts and Science.
 Please see here.